yoshig/ajax_project/README.md

 ## Phase V: Remote secrets form

 We have a `/users/123/secrets/new` page that displays a form.
 I'd like to be able to post a new secret directly from the `/users/123` page.
+Move the `secrets/new.html.erb` template into a partial (perhaps `_form.html.erb`).
+Render the partial on the users show page.

-Move the `new.html.erb` template into a partial (perhaps `_form.html.erb`).
-Use AJAX to make the form remote.
-Render the partial in `users/show.html.erb` page.
+Next, write some JavaScript code in the users show page to submit the form via AJAX.
+You'll want to use `serializeJSON`.
+Besides maybe adding a CSS class to help select the form, you won't have to change the form partial.

 On successful submission, add the new secret to the `ul` listing all the secrets.
-Clear the form so the user can submit more secrets! :-)
+Clear the form so the user can submit more secrets!

 ## Phase VI: Simple dynamic form (no nesting)